 Motor Racing: Fernando Alonso wins the F1 championship for the second year running.
 Renault win the constructors' championship.

 Michael Schumacher, who had announced his retirement after the grand prix at Monza, ends the season in second place.
-Although the championship eluded him, the seven-times champion continued to set new records: at the San Marino Grand Prix he grabbed pole position for the 66th time, breaking the record set by Ayrton Senna at the same track in 1994.
+Although the championship eluded him, the seven-times champion continued to set new records: at the San Marino Grand Prix he grabs pole position for the 66th time, breaking the record set by Ayrton Senna at the same track in 1994.
 Schumacher wins his 91st - and last - grand prix on 1st October 2006 at the Shanghai International Circuit, China.

 Britain's Jensen Button claims his maiden Formula 1 win at the Hungarian Grand Prix on 6th August.

 Felipe Massa also wins for the first time at the following race in Turkey.

 Motorcycling: Nicky Hayden wins the MotoGP championship, taking the title with a third place finish in the final race of the season in Valencia.
 The five-times champion, Valentino Rossi, finishes second in the final standings after sliding out on lap five of the last race.